rajware/k8scourse-artifacts/manifests/metrics-server/README.md

 We add the `--kubelet-insecure-tls` flag to the deployment, to allow the metrics server to work correctly in kubeadm-created clusters.
 WARNING: This is insecure, and should not be done in production clusters.
 We do it because we use these manifests only for training.

-The raw form of these files are available via shortened URLS, as follows:
+Some of these manifests are available for download via shortened URLS, as follows:

 |Manifest|URL|
 |---|---|